gvwilson/sensibleadventures/santas/santas.md

 "And you're what, from an alternate universe?"
 Finner asked.
-"I'm not stupid," they added when Santa Peri raised an eyebrow.
+"I'm not stupid," they added when Santa Hood raised an eyebrow.

 "Alternate *universes*," she corrected.
 "We're each the santa in our world.